antonfirsov/docs/2016/07-Net-Framework-4-6-2-RS1/Framework-4-6-2-Release-RS1.md

 #Windows Communication Foundation
 ##NetNamedPipeBinding Best Match
+In .NET 4.6.2, we have enhanced [NetNamedPipeBinding](https://msdn.microsoft.com/en-us/library/ms752247.aspx) to support a new pipe lookup, known as “Best Match”.
+When using “Best Match”, the NetNamedPipeBinding service will force clients to search for the service listening at the best matching URI to their requested endpoint, rather than the first matching service found.

+The “Best Match” pipe is particularly useful if a WCF client app is connected to the wrong URI when using the default “First Match” behavior.
+In certain situations when there are more than one pipe that WCF services are listening to, WCF clients using "First Match" could be connected to a wrong service.
+This could happen if some of the services are hosted by an administrator account.

-NetNamedPipeBinding provides interprocess communication on a single machine.
-In .NET 4.6.2, a new app setting was added which can be enabled to circumvent a known issue in WCF that causes clients using NetNamedPipeBinding to connect to the wrong service in certain situations.
-To enable this change, developers can add the following AppSetting to their client application's App.config or Web.config file:
+To enable this feature, developers can add the following AppSetting to their client application's App.config or Web.config file:

 ```csharp
 <configuration>